Automattic/Edit-Flow/readme.txt

 * Bug fix: Contributor saving a new post respects the default custom status, instead of reverting to 'draft' as the post status
 * Bug fix: Better respect for user roles and capabilities in Story Budget
 * Bug fix: Custom statuses in Quick Edit now work as you'd expect them
+* Bug fix: Show all taxonomy terms (most likely categories) on the Story Budget, regardless of whether they include published content

 = 0.6.3 (Mar.
 21, 2011) =
 * Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.